census-instrumentation/opencensus-specs/stats/ViewConfig.md

 1. Required fields are set
 1. View names are unique and valid
 1. Tag keys per view are unique and valid
-1. Bucket bounds are strictly increasing
+1. Bucket specification is present and valid for all distribution-type views

 ### Determine added/deleted/changed views